int-brain-lab/iblrig/README.md

 # IBL_root

 IBL_root is the root folder for the PyBpod/Bonsai task.
+It requires, for now, to be installed in the root C:\ folder of your windows computer.

 ## Dependencies
 Git, Anaconda and Bonsai.
 Before starting you should have git installed.

 ## Installation
+0. Bonsai needs to be installed in your system as the task will call a Bonsai workflow to display the visual stimulus.
+You can download Bonsai from here (http://bonsai-rx.org/).
+After installing it you should also install some relevant Bonsai packages from the overhead menu in Tools --> Manage Packages.
+A list of relevant packages is upcoming, but for now you can install all of them, sorry if the process is slightly tedious.
+**Note:** If using PointGrey cameras the FlyCap Viewer 32bits AND 64bits should be installed otherwise the PointGrey reletad node won't show.

-1. Checkout this repository in your root folder:
+1. Checkout this repository in your **root folder C:\**:
 ```posh
 C:\>git clone --recursive https://github.com/int-brain-lab/IBL_root.git .
 ```